antopilo/Nuake/README.md

 3. Open `Nuake.sln`
 4. Build and run

-# Documentation and demos
+# Documentation
-> The current documentation is not up to date.
+Coming soon! 🕒

-You can access the current documentation [here](https://nuake.readthedocs.io/en/latest/index.html).
+> Due to the constant change in the API and general refactors.
+It is hard to keep an up-to-date documentation before alpha release.